Is Gambling Legal in Florida? A Comprehensive Guide for 2026

 - Five-Card Draw

 Players must be 18 or older to participate in card room gambling.
-Most card rooms are available in Hard Rock Bet, Magic City Casino, and Derby Lane.
+Card rooms are available at pari-mutuel facilities including Magic City Casino, Derby Lane, and Seminole Hard Rock Hollywood.

 Fundraising is the main objective of charitable gambling.
 Still, it’s a form of fun social activity for many players.